john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 "It's not optional.
 The meeting is at 9:30AM on Friday.
 Be there.
 Bye," he said and hung up.

 I looked around.
-I was alone on an industrial site, probably 7km from the nearest living person.
+I was alone on an industrial site, probably 7km (4 miles) from the nearest living person.
 Grad school would start in three months and I already had an advisor on the hook; this was good for me.
 In a better run universe a tumbleweed would have blown by.
 But I looked over and the chain link fence that surrounded the facility was still covered in tumbleweeds that had blown across the desert and had gotten stuck in the links.
 Shit.
 There was nothing for it, I would have to make the drive.

 The next two days were about the same as usual.
 I killed a couple dozen black widows, but I ran out of bug spray so I was using the engine degreaser I used on the big motors that ran the mirrors.
 It orange and foamed up when you sprayed it, and it had a distinctly toxic smell to it.
 I was really happy with my discovery.
 Unlike bug spray that killed the bugs _eventually_, with the engine degreaser you would see the spiders disolve right before your eyes.